appinho/SASensorFusionLocalization/writeup.md

 #### 3. Classifier training

 A linear SVM with the above mentioned feature vector and as dataset 8500 examples of each class were used.
 Therefore, the data set was split up in 80% training examples and 20% test examples.
-As a result, a test accuracy of 99.7% was achieved
+As a result, a test accuracy of 99.7% was achieved.
+The code can be find in `classifier.py`.

 #### 4. Sliding window search

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+A sliding window is applied with a window size of `xy_window = (96,96)` and an overlap of `xy_overlap = (0.5,0.5)` to search for detections of cars within the bottom part of the image.
+Therefore, a region of interest between the y-pixel values of `y_start_stop = [400,656]` is applied to save runtime and only look in potential regions.
+This region of interest is highlighted in the following image:

 ![alt text][image9]

 #### 5. Detection resulits

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately, all detected parts of cars where gathered over the entire sliding window search.
+The result can be seen here.

 ![alt text][image10]

+With `scipy.ndimage.measurements import label` all overlapping windows are combined which leads to following final detection result.

 ![alt text][image11]